huggingface/blog/diffusers-turns-1.md

   <img src="https://github.com/mfidabel/JAX_SPRINT_2023/blob/8632f0fde7388d7a4fc57225c96ef3b8411b3648/EX_1.gif?raw=true" alt="ControlNet and SegmentAnything demo of a hot air balloon in various styles">
 </div>

-Finally, we were delighted the community directly contributed to our codebase, which allowed us to collaborate together in the most open way possible:
+Finally, we were delighted to receive contributions to our codebase from over 300 contributors, which allowed us to collaborate together in the most open way possible.
+Here are just a few of the contributions from our community:

 - [Model editing](https://github.com/huggingface/diffusers/pull/2721) by [@bahjat-kawar](https://github.com/bahjat-kawar), a pipeline for editing a model’s implicit assumptions
 - [LDM3D](https://github.com/huggingface/diffusers/pull/3668) by [@estelleafl](https://github.com/estelleafl), a diffusion model for 3D images
 - [DPMSolver](https://github.com/huggingface/diffusers/pull/3314) by [@LuChengTHU](https://github.com/LuChengTHU), improvements for significantly improving inference speed
 - [Custom Diffusion](https://github.com/huggingface/diffusers/pull/3031) by [@nupurkmr9](https://github.com/nupurkmr9), a technique for generating personalized images with only a few images of a subject

-These are just a few of our community members, and we’re so happy that we’ve received contributions from 379 different contributors.

 ## Building products with 🤗 Diffusers